 A question from a friend: She is white American Muslim and lived in Pakistan and India as a student and professionally while working in the development sector, and she hadn’t heard the term ‘desi’ until coming back to the US recently.
 She now hears it used frequently among American Muslims of South Asian decent as well as from other Muslims when referring to South Asian origin community members.
 She asked me what it meant.
 I thought I would use the opportunity to make this into a blog post because I have been asked on occasion what it means.
 Desi is one of the first Hindi/Urdu words I ever learned when I first started interacting with friends of various backgrounds from the South Asian American community as a new Muslim.
 It sounded like daisy to me, but with an /s/ instead of a /z/ sound in the middle.
 What was this word?
 Over the years the word has become a very normal term for me to use, so let me put this out there for anyone interested in the word.
-White girl hashes out her take on desi:
+My take on what desi means:

 Desi is very much used all over the des (South Asia) where Indic languages are spoken.
 However, outside of S. Asia, it is used in a very different way than what one may have heard before, prompting the question.